 How many different names does one condition need?
-In this feature we’re going to look at all the different names of paruresis shy bladder syndrome and cut through the confusion for you.
-We think you may be surprised at just how many different names there are!
+In this feature I’m going to look at all the different names of paruresis shy bladder syndrome and cut through the confusion for you!
+I think you’ll be surprised at just how many different names there are!

 Paruresis is the official, recognised medical term for this form of social anxiety disorder.
-When there’s an official name there always tends to be an alternative common name or nickname but this condition is different … it has more than 10!
+Ans when there’s an official name theres always an alternative common name or nickname.
+But this condition is different … it has more than 10!

 The Different Names Of Paruresis Shy Bladder Syndrome

 This is the official name for the condition.
-It was first used by Williams and Degenhart (1954) in the report entitled “Paruresis: a survey of a disorder of micturition”.
+It was first used by Williams and Degenhart (1954) in the report entitled; “Paruresis: a survey of a disorder of micturition”.
 This was published in the Journal of General Psychology 51:19-29.
-It was the first time the name had been used.
+This was the first time the name had been used.

 Paruresis derives from a Latin term meaning simply “abnormal urination”.
 Anyone who suffers from the condition is known as a Paruretic (abnormal urinator).